Lehlogonolo Mashigo: Personal life

 Mashigo was born in Mamelodi, East of Pretoria to Gladys Mashigo.
 She matriculated at Mamelodi High School.

 Music and dance

-She is known by the stage name Hlogi Mash.
+Mashigo is also known by her stage name Hlogi Mash.

-In 2022, she was featured in the third episode of the Sundowns Stories YouTube documentary series.
-Her documentary titled Hlogi- Shoe Shine and the Yanos shared her life as a dancer.
+In 2022, she appeared in the third episode of the Sundowns Stories YouTube documentary series.
+Her feature, titled Hlogi– Shoe Shine and the Yanos, explored her life and career as a dancer.

-She also released her debut EP with singles titled Mamelodi, Jersey No. 7 (the number she wears at Mamelodi Sundowns Ladies), Ke Bosso and EHH JOH which currently has over 90 000 listeners on Spotify.
+She released her debut EP in 2022, which included the singles Mamelodi, Jersey No. 7, a reference to the number she wears at Mamelodi Sundowns Ladies, Ke Bosso, and EHH JOH.
+The project has accumulated more than 90,000 listeners on Spotify.

-In 2023, she featured on the Mac Lopez, EmKay, MacG song Hwiralang.
-The song surpassed 1.6 million listeners on Spotify.
+In 2023, Mashigo was featured on the track Hwiralang by Mac Lopez, EmKay and MacG.
+The song surpassed 1.6 million streams on Spotify.

-In 2024, Mash and dance partner Hope Ramafalo were the first South African dancers to be awarded the TikTok multi-platinum plaque for creating the Hamba Wena dance challenge.
-They also appeared in the song's music video which had 19 million views on YouTube as of April 2024.
+In 2024, Mash and her dance partner Hope Ramafalo became the first South African dancers to receive the TikTok multi‑platinum plaque for creating the viral Hamba Wena dance challenge.
+They also appeared in the song’s music video, which had reached 19 million views on YouTube by April 2024.